An endline bilinear restriction estimate for paraboloids: Introduction

 To end up this section, we remark that it seems that the same argument should work also for general hyperbolic paraboloids for the endpoint problems of bilinear restriction estimate left open in \cite{LeeTAMS,Vargas,LeeVargas}.
-Moreover, it is interesting to tackle the endpoint case of the bilinear estimates related to Klein-Gordon equations, which have been investigated by Bruce et al \cite{BOS} in the non-endpoint case.
+One might also be able to get the endline result of the Wave-Schr\"{o}dinger bilinear restriction estimates, where the off-endline case is established by Candy \cite{Candy} and applied to the wave-Schr\"{o}dinger interactions in the Zakharov system \cite{CHN}.
+Moreover, it is probably more interesting to tackle the endpoint case of the bilinear estimates related to Klein-Gordon equations, which have been investigated by Bruce et al \cite{BOS} and Candy \cite{Candy} in the non-endpoint case.
 Finally, it is plausible that the $\eps-$loss of the bilinear oscillatory integral estimates in \cite{LeeJFA} can also be removed.